selgik/Automation-project/README.md

 - main.py: ~ in progress ~

 ## Part2: convert py to executable file for distribution
-- I want to share this wonderful tool to my friends so that we can save time together!
+- I want to share this wonderful tool to my friends so that we can save time too!

+## Part3: debugging note